Maryland runs 1,383 public schools across 25 districts, with a 14.4:1 average classroom and 49.0% of students on subsidized lunch.

 What the NCES Data Says About Maryland Schools

 Statewide, the average student-teacher ratio is 14.4:1, a useful benchmark for comparing any individual district or school on PlainSchools.
 Free-lunch eligibility averages 49.0% across Maryland public schools, a federal indicator of economic need that drives Title I funding allocations.
-The district table below is sortable by enrollment, school count, and per-pupil expenditure — the three fields that best predict a district's financial and demographic profile.
-For schools specifically, use the rankings links above to view per-category leaderboards covering spending, class size, best schools by composite quality score, chronic absenteeism, and funding-equity distribution within the state.
+The district table below is sortable by enrollment, school count, and per-pupil expenditure, the three fields that best predict a district's financial and demographic profile.
+For schools specifically, use the rankings links above to view per-category leaderboards covering spending, student-teacher ratio, best schools by composite quality score, chronic absenteeism, and funding-equity distribution within the state.

-Maryland's average class size vs. every US state
+Maryland's average student-teacher ratio vs. every US state

 Each bar is a band; taller bars hold more US states.
 The dashed line + filled bar mark this entry.
 Hover or tap any bar for its full count, share, and where it sits relative to this entry.

-PlainSchools publishes the actual federal survey data — enrollment, staffing, finance, and demographics from NCES — without a composite rating on top.
-The insights below are computed directly from those datasets; every number traces to a cited source.
+PlainSchools publishes the actual federal survey data - enrollment, staffing, finance, and demographics from NCES.
+The diversity index and composite quality scores referenced on this page are PlainSchools' own transparent derived indices (not an official NCES rating), computed directly from those datasets with the exact formula disclosed on our methodology page; every input number traces to a cited source.

 Montgomery County Public Schools accounts for 18.1% of all Maryland K-12 enrollment